galaxyproject/training-material/topics/genome-annotation/tutorials/cpt-galaxy-best-practices/tutorial.md

 # Rationale - Maintaining Reproducible Records

-An important tenet of science is to maintain records to a reproducible, traceable standard.
+An important tenet of science is to maintain reproducible and traceable records using a standard.
 This philosophy is applicable to both lab notebooks *and* Galaxy histories.
 It is tempting to think that, because of the presence of a ‘history’ in Galaxy, the program has adequately maintained the user’s records and no further steps are needed to document research activities/analyses performed within the Galaxy suite.
 This is **incorrect.** Here, strongly recommended practices are shown to make data in Galaxy more accessible to both the current user and futures users.

 # Minimum Essential Practices